jmscreation/Engine/README.md

 # Important Linker Settings:

-In order to compiling your game, you must link the following libraries in this order:
+In order to compile your game, you must link the following libraries in this order:

 engine64-s			Engine Framework (64bit)
 portaudio64-s		PortAudio (64bit)